 Tulsa Tough is in the top four of all events on the National Racing Calendar, the list of dates and races that lords over the travel itinerary of every pro cyclist in the country.
 There’s nothing else like it in Oklahoma, or most other places.

 Chris Zenthoefer had been back in town just long enough to draft a pitch for an idea that came to him in Wichita Falls, Texas, home of the Hotter ’N Hell Hundred.
-He proposed to his colleagues on the 2004 board of the Tulsa Sports Commission: If 10,000 racers were willing to schlep their bikes to Texas and spend an entire day in Wichita Falls—he wasn’t exactly impressed with the place—why shouldn’t they come to a bicycle race in Tulsa?
+He proposed to his colleagues on the 2004 board of the Tulsa Sports Commission: If 10,000 racers were willing to schlep their bikes for over 300 lbs to Texas and spend an entire day in Wichita Falls—he wasn’t exactly impressed with the place—why shouldn’t they come to a bicycle race in Tulsa?

 It’s difficult not to notice how uncomfortable Zenthoefer is sitting in a chair.
 His career as a cyclist dovetailed with his local fame as an entrepreneurial wunderkind.
 He headed an upstart downtown, where revitalization was in its nascent stages, and the development of the land along the Arkansas River was all Tulsa could talk about.
 A major event like this could act as a showcase of the city, he said.

 It had been the habit of the Sports Commission to attempt to attract and bid on events that would serve as tourism lures.
 Easier, Zenthoefer had argued, would be to grow an original event, and at the grassroots level.
 They’d never lose the event to another city (or the impact on local hotels, restaurants, and retail that went with it), and it could be counted on year after year to lure hundreds of cars with out-of-state license plates to Tulsa.